guhilling/citi-workshop-20201102/4.5.6/workshop/modules/module-010-preparation-upi-installation/preparation-disconnected-upi-encrypted-disks.md

 [root@bastion ocp4]# systemctl status haproxy
 ```

-Now we are able to install an OpenShift 4 cluster onto our virtual machines.
+Now we are able to install our virtual machines for installing openshift cluster.
+The Procedure of the installation is similar to the connected installation.